-To a certain degree the same applies when dealing with executives throughout the sales process.
+To a certain degree, the same applies when dealing with executives throughout the sales process.
 If you don’t give an executive any structure they will end up taking control and driving the sales process however they want.
 This doesn’t help anyone since they don’t always know what they need or how your solutions can really address their true issues.

 This is easy to prove out if you’ve ever gone on ‘ride along’ meetings with your manager or VP.
 I’ve been on both sides of this one so I know.
 The scenario is the rep is going on a client meeting with their manager who is mainly there to observe and should only interject when needed.
 If the rep isn’t prepared and there is no structure to the meeting the manager eventually interrupts and takes control of the meeting when they see it start to get off track.
 The more frequent example is when a rep has a meeting with an executive from a prospective client and goes on it by themselves.
-If the rep isn’t prepared the executives ends up taking that meeting in wherever direction they want.
+If the rep isn’t prepared the executives ends up taking that meeting in whichever direction they want.

 - Write down your goals for your meetings

-- Send a “shared agenda” the day before the meeting asking them to send you any agenda items they want to add
+- Send a shared agenda the day before the meeting asking them to send you any agenda items they want to add

 - Use the agenda to start and guide the meeting

 - Do your research and prepare specific questions in addition to your typical qualification questions.